Wind power in Ohio

-Wind power in Ohio has a long history, and as of 2016, Ohio had 545 megawatts (MW) of utility-scale wind power installations installed, responsible for 1.1% of in-state electricity generated.
+Wind power in Ohio has a long history.
+As of 2016, Ohio had 545 megawatts (MW) of utility-scale wind power installations, responsible for generating 1.1% of the state's electricity.
 Over 1000 MW more were under construction or pending approval.
 Some installations have become tourist attractions.
-There has been a sudden increase in generating capacity, as total wind power capacity in the state was just 9.7 MW in 2010.
-By 2019, there were 738 MW of capacity, which generated 1.71% of Ohio's electricity.
+There has been a sudden increase in generating capacity, as the total wind power capacity in the state was just 9.7 MW in 2010.

 Ohio's first large wind farm, Timber Road II near Payne in northwest Ohio, opened on October 6, 2011.
 It was surpassed in June 2012 by the 304 MW Blue Creek Wind Farm.
+By 2019, there were 738 MW of capacity, which generated 1.71% of Ohio's electricity.

 History

 Wind power in Ohio has a long (albeit discontinuous) history.